apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

 SPNEGO authentication for Drill requires the following:

-- Drill 1.13 installed on each node.
+- Drill 1.13 or later installed on each node.
 - To use SPNEGO, you must have a working Kerberos infrastructure, which Drill does not provide.
 - You must be working in a Linux-based or Windows Active Directory (AD) Kerberos environment with secure clusters and have a Drill server configured for Kerberos.
 - Kerberos principal and keytab on each Drillbit (web server) that will use SPNEGO for authentication.